djsamseng/bloomberg-mcp/README.md

 # BLPAPI-MCP

 A MCP server providing financial data from Bloomberg's blpapi.

-Your Bloomberg Terminal must be running (BBComm must be accessible).
+Note: A Bloomberg Terminal must be running (BBComm must be accessible) for data access.

 ## Installation
 ### Using [UV](https://docs.astral.sh/uv/getting-started/installation/)